4 Group Video Ideas for Halloween Celebrations

 Organizers should submit a video clip too!
 Teachers and parents can also wear costumes and end the group video with a message that thanks everyone for their participation and wishes them a Happy Halloween.
 Once all of the video clips have been submitted and combined, the final group video can be shared so that everyone can see their costumed friends strut their stuff!

-Another fun idea for remote celebrations is a group video costume contest.
-Virtual costume contests not only let you show off your costume, but they also let you invite long-distance friends and family that you might not normally celebrate Halloween with!
+Another fun idea for Halloween celebrations is a group video costume contest.
+Costume contests not only let you show off your costume, but they also let you invite long-distance friends and family that you might not normally celebrate Halloween with!

 To get started, organizers can send a link to the group video and contest guidelines with this cute, digital costume contest invitation.
 Let participants know that you, the organizer, will collect the video submissions and judge the costumes based on different categories.
 Categories can include: Best Overall Costume, Most Creative Costume, Best Homemade Costume, Scariest Costume, and Funniest Costume.